Guru-RF/SVXSpot/README.md

 https://github.com/Guru-RF/SVXSpot/assets/1251767/e36c240f-1fa5-447f-9a3a-93d46a942cdd

+# SVXLink 4 Dummies short HOW-TO

+The chip has a deviation of 2.5khz ... for best audio experience send with Narrow FM (FM-N), it will sound better/you will sound better !

 To activate the default talk group, just press PTT once, the second PTT will go to the network.

-The chip has a deviation of 2.5khz ... for best audio experience send with Narrow FM (FM-N), it will sound better !

 To activate another talk group send DTMF 91 talkgroup #